 On 21 Jan 2016, the Chinese Ministry of Industry and Information Technology (MIIT) has published a revised version of the Administrative Measures for the Restriction of the Use of Hazardous Substances in Electrical and Electronic Products, also known as “China RoHS 2.”

-Recently, China published changes to RoHS, which take effect beginning March 15, 2019.
+China published changes to RoHS, which took effect beginning March 15, 2019.
 The changes require that standalone products listed in their catalog not have hazardous substances in excess of the maximum concentration levels.
 Products containing excessive levels of hazardous substances cannot be sold in China after that date.

 The catalog has 12 categories of electrical and electronic products, including refrigerators, washing machines, photocopiers, microcomputers, and telephones.

 It’s important to note the new regulations require all electronic and electrical products sold in China be marked with one of two logos, depending on whether they contain hazardous substances above the official concentration limits.

 A green symbol with an “e” in it indicates the product does not have any hazardous substances in excess of the concentration limits.
 It also indicates that the product can be recycled because it is made with environmentally friendly substances.

 An orange symbol with a number in it indicates the product has some hazardous substances, but can be used safely during the period indicated by the number in the center - its environmental protection use period (in years).
 After that period of time, the product should be recycled.

 If a product contains hazardous materials in excess of the concentration limits, the manufacturer must determine and mark the environmental protection use period (in years).
 The manufacturer must also include the product’s manufacturing date and the list of hazardous substances it contains.

 Hazardous substances include cadmium, lead, mercury, hexavalent chromium, polybrominated biphenyls, and polybrominated diphenyl ethers.